 On 2 April 2009 the European Parliament adopted a resolution on European conscience and totalitarianism, calling for the proclamation of 23 August as the Europe-wide Day of Remembrance for the victims of all totalitarian and authoritarian regimes.

 Since then the international commemoration of victims of totalitarian and authoritarian regimes has taken place in different European capitals.
-On 23 August 2017 the commemoration events of the Europe-wide Day of Remembrance for the victims of all totalitarian and authoritarian regimes will take place in Tallinn.
+On 23 August 2017 the commemoration events of the Europe-wide Day of Remembrance for the victims of all totalitarian and authoritarian regimes takes place in Tallinn.

-Traditionally, a meeting of ministers for justice or representatives of the ministries of justice will be held in the morning, followed by the commemoration ceremony at the War of Independence Victory Column in Freedom Square.
-In the afternoon, a conference will be held with a keynote speech by Member of the European Parliament and Member of the Board of Trustees of the Platform of European Memory and Conscience Tunne Kelam, followed by a podium discussion.
-The panelists will include Tunne Kelam, Anna Kaminsky (Bundesstiftung zur Aufarbeitung der SED-Diktatur, Germany), Andres Kasekamp (University of Toronto, Canada), Igor Caşu (State University of Moldova) and Bartosz Dziewanowski-Stefańczyk (European Network Remembrance and Solidarity).
-The discussion will be moderated by Olaf Mertelsmann (University of Tartu, Estonia).
+Traditionally, a meeting of ministers for justice or representatives of the ministries of justice is held in the morning, followed by the commemoration ceremony at the War of Independence Victory Column in Freedom Square.
+In the afternoon, a conference is held with a keynote speech by Member of the European Parliament and Member of the Board of Trustees of the Platform of European Memory and Conscience Tunne Kelam, followed by a podium discussion.
+The panelists include Tunne Kelam, Anna Kaminsky (Bundesstiftung zur Aufarbeitung der SED-Diktatur, Germany), Andres Kasekamp (University of Toronto, Canada), Igor Caşu (State University of Moldova) and Bartosz Dziewanowski-Stefańczyk (European Network Remembrance and Solidarity).
+The discussions are moderated by Olaf Mertelsmann (University of Tartu, Estonia).
 In the evening, the exhibition 'Communism in its Time', curated by Gerd Koenen, Germany, will be opened at the Maritime Museum Gunpowder Magazine, followed by a dinner for the participants.
-The conference and commemoration events will be organised by the Estonian Ministry of Justice in cooperation with the Estonian Institute of Historical Memory.
+The conference and commemoration events are organised by the Estonian Ministry of Justice in cooperation with the Estonian Institute of Historical Memory.

 Tallinn Creative Hub (Kultuurikatel)